-Chalk Ridge Falls Park Trail is a 2.5 mile heavily trafficked out and back trail located near Belton, TX that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
+Chalk Ridge Falls Park Trail (CLOSED) is a 3.1 mile heavily trafficked loop trail located near Belton, Texas that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Not a bad run, the trail gets really tight after about .75 mile close to the river.
 Thorn bushes are pretty bad, a few downed trees that can be hopped over while running.
 There are sections with washed out stairs, the suspension bridge is a little odd to jog over.
 Overall not terrible but Dana Peak is much nicer with more area to run.

 A good morning stroll especially witb no one else on trail.

 Trail is relaxing and (mostly) well maintained.
 Markers kind of 'disappear' towards the end.
 A good beginner/light trail with some 'side quests' for those that want to explore.
 Well worth a visit for anyone that wants to do an afternoon stroll and relax.
 Even if the parking lot is full....you will find some quiet time on the trails.